transdigiware/blockchain/glossary.md

 {: #glossary-consensus}
 A collaborative process to keep the ledger transactions synchronized across the network.
 Consensus ensures that ledgers are updated only when the appropriate participants approve transactions, and that ledgers are updated with the same transactions in the same order.
 There are many different algorithmic ways of achieving consensus.

+## Consenter set
+{: #glossary-consenter}
+The ordering service nodes actively participating in the ordering process on a channel.
+These nodes are also known as "consenters."

 ## Console
 {: #glossary-console}
 The name of the user interface in the {{site.data.keyword.blockchainfull_notm}} Platform.
 The console allows users to view, create, and manage their deployments.
 Because the public and private keys are only stored locally in the browser the console runs on, users maintain total control over their keys.